 The map area displays the basemap as well as the layer you have selected.

 - A map legend appears in the upper left.
-Expand and collapse the legend by clicking on the arrow icon on the right.
+Expand and collapse the legend by clicking on the double arrow icon on the right.

 - Zoom in and out using the plus and minus icons in the upper right of the map.